How to Remove a Charge-Off from Your Credit Report

 Once they determine it will not or cannot be paid, they typically close out the account so that it doesn’t stay on their books.
 This part of the process is known as a charge-off.

 A charge-off stays on your credit report for up to seven years from the date it was listed.
-It will damage your credit and you’ll likely see your credit scores drop dramatically.
+It will damage your credit, and you’ll likely see your credit scores drop dramatically.

 Of course, the creditor has probably been reporting missed payments for several months, already causing a drop in your credit score.
 So, can you get a charge-off removed before the seven years is up?
 Occasionally, the answer is “yes,” but it’s not an easy process.
 Let’s explore a few different options you have.